WKWZ

 WKWZ 88.5 FM is a non-commercial educational high school radio station licensed to Syosset, New York.
 The station is owned and operated by the Syosset Central School District, with studios located at Syosset High School.
-The station broadcasts from 2:30 p.m. to 11:00 p.m., it offers students an involvement in newscasting, sportscasting, engineering and all aspects of broadcasting.
+The station broadcasts from 2:30 p.m. to 11:00 pm, it offers students an involvement in newscasting, sportscasting, engineering and all aspects of broadcasting.
 Student training allows them to take the Federal Communication engineering exam which is needed to broadcast on the radio station.
-WKWZ broadcasts to the town of Oyster Bay, with an effective radiated power (ERP) of 125 watts, extending its reach to include eastern Nassau County and parts of western Suffolk County, New York.
+WKWZ broadcasts to the town of Oyster Bay, with an effective radiated power (ERP) of 125 watts.
 The station has been on the air since 1971.
 WKWZ shares its frequency and shares time with WPOB Plainview NY.